mmiv-center/MMIV-Workshop-ready-for-research/_episodes/01-overview.md

 ---
-title: "Introduction to ABCD's Data Analysis Workshop"
+title: "Introduction to MMIV's Ready for Research Workshop"
 teaching: 10
 exercises: 0
 questions:
-- "Welcome everyone!
-Thank you for your invite!"
+- "Welcome everyone!"
-- "Introduction of the participants"
+- "Please introduce yourselves"
 objectives:
 - "Welcome to the Workshop!
 Introduction into the topics of the workshop and local resources.
 Introduction of the participants."
 keypoints:
-- We want the user to be introduced to topics of our second ABCD data analysis workshop and training materials.
+- We want the user to be introduced to topics of our ready for research workshop and the training materials.

 ---